Maplewood, Virginia: Tornadoes

 Amelia County is located in a small Central Virginia tornado alley and has had numerous tornado touchdowns.
 Tornadoes of note include the twister of April 30, 1924, which killed one person and injured seven others.
 Traveling from Jetersville to Chula, it destroyed seven homes in Maplewood and then passed east of the courthouse area.

 Landfill

-In 1993 the Maplewood Recycling and Waste Disposal Facility opened, replacing the previous county-operated landfill.
-The complex, with entrance from Maplewood Road west of Buckskin Creek Road, currently covers a total area of 794 acres, more than a square mile.
-In the aftermath of the 2014 coal-ash spill in Eden, North Carolina, in which some 39,000 tons of waste flowed into the Dan River, Duke Energy shipped 750 tons of the remaining coal ash from its containment pond at the Dan River Steam Station in Eden via rail to the Maplewood facility.
+In 1993, despite legal action by local residents, the Maplewood Recycling and Waste Disposal Facility opened, replacing the previous county-operated landfill.
+With entrance from Maplewood Road west of Buckskin Creek Road, the complex currently covers a total area of 794 acres, more than a square mile, and is owned and operated by Waste Management of Virginia, Inc. In the aftermath of the 2014 coal-ash spill in Eden, North Carolina, in which some 39,000 tons of waste flowed into the Dan River, Duke Energy shipped 750 tons of the remaining coal ash via rail from its containment pond at the Dan River Steam Station in Eden to the Maplewood facility.